-The productivity suite covers all of your basic needs such as email, calendar, documents and shared file storage and is the first step for any business looking to move to the cloud.
+The productivity suite covers all of your basic needs such as email, calendar, documents and shared file storage and is the core of all the business apps on the cloud.

 There are two major players in this space: Google Apps and Microsoft Office 365